Types of Wedding Bouquets

 A Nosegay wedding bouquet makes for another bouquet easy to hold in one hand.

 A Pomander type of wedding bouquet is a beautiful ball of flowers that usually hang from ribbon or fabric.

 They tend to be used for flower girls, but there is no reason why you can’t carry one of these if that’s what you want.

-What girl wouldn’t be chuffed carrying around a ball of jewels on the wedding day?
+What girl wouldn’t be chuffed carrying around a ball of jewels on her wedding day?

-A Pomander bouquet is an ideal bouquet if you are watching the pennies because you can use the less expensive flowers in one of these.
+A Pomander bouquet is ideal if you are watching the pennies because you can use the less expensive flowers in one of these.